pixfizz/pixfizz-knowledge/22_OPTION_VARIANT_RENDERING.md

 - Still supports nested options (children) via recursion:
 	- `option.children` + `trigger` relationship

+> Note: the `toggle` selector is implemented in `product/px-options` (product-page context).
+It is not wired into `product/px-option-cart`, where a 2-value option falls back to the default `<select>`.
+Add it there separately if a toggle is needed in cart.

 ---

 ## 8) Practical “recognize and document” list (what matters when reading a site)